colts70/The-Sematic-Stack/README.md

 MUST degrade to legacy crawl if any mandatory anchor is missing/unreachable

+Semantic Triangle — Protocol Clarifications

+These three issues are real protocol-design questions, and they can be resolved without breaking determinism if we treat HESS as a binding system, not a ranking system.

+1. Collision Conflict (Topic Squatting)

+Question: What if two Roots bind to the same 5 anchors?

+Answer:
+HESS does not require a global 1:1 uniqueness rule for anchors.
+It requires local determinism per Root.

+Determinism is evaluated per domain, not globally.

+Multiple Roots may legally reference the same external anchors.

+This is equivalent to multiple domains citing the same Wikipedia page.

+The key invariant is:

+A Root Descriptor is deterministic if its own 5 anchors are stable, resolvable, and self-consistent.

+There is no protocol-level invalidation if two Roots share anchors.

+However, this creates a semantic contention layer, not a protocol failure:

+Agents can detect:

+Anchor reuse

+Competing Roots claiming identical anchor sets

+This becomes a trust / authority signal, not a determinism violation.

+In other words:

+Collision does not break HESS.

+Collision becomes an evaluation input for downstream authority models.

+HESS defines identity resolution, not arbitration.

+2. Circular Dependency / Infinite Loop

+You are correct — this must be explicitly bounded.

+The resolution algorithm should be:

+Fetch Root once

+Fetch each of the 5 anchors once

+Validate:

+Anchors resolve

+Anchors bind back to Root

+If binding is not satisfied in one pass, abort determinism.

+No retries.
+No recursion.
+No redirects.

+Formally:

+HESS Resolution Depth = 1 Root + 5 Anchors
+Maximum graph depth = 2
+Any unresolved back-binding → immediate fallback to probabilistic mode.

+This preserves:

+Termination

+O(1) resolution cost

+Immunity to loop attacks

+This is a critical spec point and strengthens the protocol.

+3. Sitemap vs. Schema Conflict (Intent vs. Reality)

+This is the most important philosophical rule in HESS.

+You are defining Declared Meaning, not Observed Content.

+So the resolution order must be:

+HESS Intent = Authoritative Claim

+XML Sitemap = Evidence signal

+Content crawl = Consistency check

+If a domain declares:

+HESS /sitemap: “Lagers”

+XML sitemap: only “Stout” URLs

+Then:

+The agent does not reject HESS determinism.

+It flags a Semantic Divergence.

+This becomes:

+A trust penalty

+A provenance risk

+A grounding confidence reduction

+But not a protocol failure.

+Why?

+Because HESS is not describing what you currently publish — It is declaring what you claim to be the semantic root for.

+This mirrors:

+Schema.org vs page content

+Wikipedia infobox vs article text

+HESS defines intentional identity, not empirical exhaustiveness.

 “I wasn’t trying to be a visionary.
 I was chasing SEO, consolidating every 301 redirect I could, and trying to claim the semantic identity of my topic — when I accidentally stumbled onto a hole.”

 The "Accidental Architect" Reality: